nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

   * 3a1.
 MyGM displays the invalid tag message and the appropriate tags.
   Use case ends.

+**Use case: UC04 - Editing a Player’s Details**

+**MSS**

+1. Find a player (UC01)
+2. User input the new details of the player.
+3. MyGM displays the success message.
+   Use case ends.

+**Extensions**
+* 1a.
+User entered a player that does not exist.
+    * 1a1.
+MyGM displays the invalid player message.
+      Use case ends.
+* 3a.
+User entered an invalid input for any of the fields.
+    * 3a1.
+MyGM displays the invalid input message and the appropriate command.
+      Use case ends.

 *{More to be added}*

 ### Non-Functional Requirements